 Initially we tried to limit the numbers of rescues, thus ensuring that we could offer the best care and rehabilitation.
 When we opened we took in mostly abandoned horses and donkeys – they appeared tied up at our gate.
-However with the arrival of the financial crisis things changed, thousands of beautiful, fit young horses were sent to slaughter as their owners and breeders unable to feed the mares or sell the foals.
+However with the arrival of the financial crisis things changed, thousands of beautiful, fit young horses were sent to slaughter as their owners and breeders were unable to feed the mares or sell the foals.
 Lorries were queuing up at the slaughterhouse door.

 Soon our policy of limiting our intake went out of the window as we desperately tried to rescue as many equines as we could, each one a victim of the economic downturn.
 During the first few years of our existence we often had to appeal to our supporters and sponsors for help as our rescue numbers grew.
-To everyone who has supported us during the last few years we are eternally grateful.
+To everyone who has supported us over the years we are eternally grateful.

 We anticipate a similar situation to the previous financial crisis once the impacts of the corona virus take effect so our mission remains as important as ever.

 With the improvement in animal cruelty legislation we are able to prosecute abusive owners.
 Almost all our rescued equines now come from Seprona, the environmental law enforcement, having been confiscated or found abandoned.